Optimizing In-Context Learning for Efficient Full Conformal Prediction: Experiments

 As shown in Fig.~\ref{fig:fig_optimized_icl_fcp}, all schemes achieve coverage rates around the prescribed level $1-\alpha = 0.9$.
 FCP-based schemes yield smaller predictive sets than their SCP-based counterparts, while schemes optimized with CP-aware loss also produce smaller predictive sets compared to those trained with cross-entropy loss.
 The proposed E-ICL+FCP method achieves the smallest predictive sets, with an average size of 1.216, which is a 6.99\% reduction compared to the state-of-the-art ICL+FCP.

 Table~\ref{tab:complexity} compares the calibration-phase computational complexity by reporting the number of model training steps and prediction evaluations required by different schemes for $r$ test inputs.
+The computational complexity of E-ICL+FCP scales linearly with $|\mathcal{Y}|$ and $r$, and grows from near-linear to quadratic with $n$.
+Its training-free design bypasses the need for computational- and memory-intensive gradient descent iterations via backpropagation during inference, enabling improved hardware utilization.
 We also report the average running time per test input ($r=1$), encompassing both training and evaluation, on a computing platform equipped with a single NVIDIA GeForce RTX 4090 GPU and an Intel(R) Xeon(R) Gold 6240 CPU.
 The proposed E-ICL+FCP is seen to offer the best performance-complexity trade-off, producing the smallest predictive sets with relatively low running time.